soverenio/docs/docs/source/getting-started/installation.rst

 You need to install Soveren Gateway within your perimeter.

 Currently, Soveren gateway available for installation in your Kubernetes cluster.
-For other deployment options contact us at mailto: support@soveren.io.
+For other deployment options contact us at support@soveren.io.

 Requirements
 ------------